ADHD Drug Holidays: Should Your Kid Take One?

-Are you considering giving your child weekends off or even a summer-long break from ADHD medications?
+Are you thinking about giving your child weekends off or even a summer-long break from his ADHD medications?

 It may work just fine.
-Your child may regain his appetite and catch up on his growth (some ADHD drugs may slow a child's height gains).
+Your child may regain his appetite and catch up on his growth.
+(Some ADHD drugs may slow this.)

-Then again, a so-called medication vacation may unleash the very behaviors that have been controlled so well by prescription drugs.
+Then again, a medication vacation may unleash the very behaviors that have been controlled by prescription drugs: hyperactivity, impulsivity, and inattention.
 That could put a strain on the child, you, and other caregivers.
-And there is some evidence that keeping a child on their ADHD medications will lessen symptoms better than stopping and starting.
+And there’s some evidence that keeping a child on his ADHD medications will ease symptoms better than stopping and starting.

-WebMD asked experts -- parents included -- to talk about the pros and cons of drug holidays.
-Here's what they said.
+Here's what you need to know about the pros and cons of drug holidays.

 According to the CDC, about 6.1% of U.S. children ages 4-17 take medications to control symptoms of ADHD.